Vikaspogu/blog/content/blog/gitops-tekton-argocd/index.md

 - Project: default
 - cluster: (URL Of your OpenShift Cluster)
 - namespace should be the name of your OpenShift Project
-- repo url: git repo
+- repo URL: git repo
 - Target Revision: Head
 - PATH: deployment
 - AutoSync Disabled

 ### Configure Webhooks

-You will now need to configure GitHub webHook to Tekton Event Listener to start a tekton build from git push
+GitHub webHook for Tekton event listener to start a Tekton build on git push.

 ![alt webhooks](tekton-webhook.png)

-### Make a code change and commit, look at build
+### Make a code change and commit, look at the build

-1. Push an empty commit to repo
+1. Push an empty commit to the repo

     ```bash
     git commit -m "empty-commit" --allow-empty && git push
     ```

-2. In OpenShift Console you should see a pipeline run
+2. In OpenShift Console, you should see a pipeline run

     ![alt webhooks](gittrigger.png)

-3. Once pipeline is finished.
-Use OpenShift route to verify app
+3. Once the pipeline is finished.
+Use the OpenShift route to verify the app

 ## Workspace PVC

-To use same PVC wit multiple pipelines, a `ReadWriteMany` pvc has to be created
+It would be best if you had a `ReadWriteMany` PVC to use with multiple pipelines.

 ```yaml
 apiVersion: v1